Julien-Cohen/a2a-agentspeak/README.md

 # a2a-agentspeak
-a2a communication between AgentSpeak agents
+a2a communication between AgentSpeak agents (work in progress)